github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/streaming-the-audit-log-for-your-enterprise.md

    - The port on which the application accepts data.<br>

-     If you're using Splunk Cloud and haven't changed the port configration, `Port` should be `443`.
+     If you're using Splunk Cloud and haven't changed the port configuration, `Port` should be `443`.

      If you're using the free trial version of Splunk Cloud, `Port` should be `8088`.